yinshiyi/deepvariant/docs/deepvariant-training-case-study.md

 This tutorial is meant as an example for training; all the other processing in this tutorial were done serially with no pipeline optimization.

+## bam processing
+Since PicoV3 is very low coverage, we need to only take the Bam files regions that have enough coverage >2 Using Bed file or something like that
+Learn from the Pacbio examples

+First set up AWS deepvariant

+Collect the bams files with ground truth data available.
+Do variant calling using the generalized model first to see the performance on the regions that have coverage >2 Then see if we could improve on that

 ## Request a machine

 For this case study, we use a [GPU machine] with 16 vCPUs.
 You can request this